 Von Willebrand disease is often called a bleeding disease.
 Most people have blood that clots appropriately after an injury or cut occurs, but in this condition, the platelets, which aid in clotting, don’t work normally.
 This can lead to longer bleeding time, and in very extreme cases, it may cause death by bleeding out.
 However there are three types, and several subtypes of von Willebrand disease, and some people won’t experience excessive bleeding with some of the types.
 There are also treatments and preventatives that don’t cure the disease, but allow many people with it to live a fairly normal life.

-As mentioned, several types of von Willebrand disease exist, and there are also different ways in which people can develop the disease.
+As mentioned, several types of this disease exist, and there are also different ways in which people can develop the disease.
 It is typically inherited in an autosomal recessive manner.
 Two parents who don’t have the disease but are carriers of the gene, have a 25% chance of passing on two defective genes to each child.
 To make matters confusing, there are certain circumstances when the condition can be acquired.
 People with hypothyroidism, aortic stenosis or other conditions might lose the ability to produce von Willebrand factor, though they don’t have the genetic predisposition to do so.
 In most cases the acquired forms are milder.

 Type I von Willebrand disease is the mildest and some people may never notice it or require much treatment.
 Type 2 may require some treatment and its many subtypes make treatment variable.
 Type 3 is extremely serious, but may still be successfully addressed with medication.